MMA DFS Ownership And Leverage: Win UFC Tournaments

 By Sam Smith

-If you play UFC DFS on DraftKings, you already know the strange thing about it.
+If you play UFC DFS on DraftKings π, you already know the strange thing about MMA DFS ownership.
 Everyone is picking from the same short list: one fight card, six roster spots, and maybe twenty fighters worth a serious look.
 That small pool is exactly why ownership can swing an MMA tournament harder than it does in a sport like NBA.
 The field piles onto the same few "safe" favorites, and the players who win the big UFC GPPs are the ones who correctly find the low-owned fighter the room talked itself out of.

 One of the most powerful leverage profiles in MMA has a specific shape, and I will show you exactly what it looks like and how to spot it before lock.
 First, the map.

-The one-line version: on a small UFC card the crowd stacks the same favorites, so the big tournaments go to the player who correctly rosters the low-owned fighter with a real finish path.
+On a small UFC card the crowd stacks the same favorites, so the big tournaments go to the player who correctly rosters the low-owned fighter with a real finish path.
+Read the field's exposure, respect the moneyline, and hunt the gap between a fighter's projection and his ownership β that divergence, not the salary cap, is what wins MMA GPPs.

 Why Ownership Decides UFC DFS Tournaments